LuckyGStar/ShopifyDevelopmentStandards/README.md

   - [React.JS](https://reactjs.org/) / [Vue.JS](https://vuejs.org/) for components

 5. Suggested attempts
+  - Json templates
   - No use of jQuery, and use vanilla js instead
   - Write section scripts as module with javascript (for example, using javascript class)

 ## Coding Style Guide
-  Please follow [GetBEM](https://getbem.com/) for front-end development
+  Highly recommend to follow [GetBEM](https://getbem.com/) for front-end development.

   1. HTML
   2. CSS